How Long are sessions?

 As a parent, we rely heavily on your input concerning your child.
 We believe parents are the experts on their own children and you are invaluable to the process.
 Initially, we would request that we will sit down with you for a parent consultation (30 to 40 minutes in length) to discuss your concerns and desires regarding your child.
 After this, we would spend the majority of our time with your child while still meeting with you, as the parent, at the beginning of each session or every other session depending on progress (in the duration of 10 to 15 minutes).

-I see the letters “LPC” and “LPC-Intern”.
+I see the letters “LPC” and “LPC Associate”.
 What do those mean, exactly?

 LPC stands for Licensed Professional Counselor.
 The National Board of Certified Counselors uses this term to identify counselors who are fully licensed.
 As LPCs, our counselors have completed a Master’s degree in Counseling and passed the National Counseling Exam for Licensure and Certification.
 They have also obtained over 3,000 hours of supervised clinical experience.